DanielGabay/httpServer/README.md

 ==Input:==
-The server gets 3 parameters: port number, threadpool size, max number of requests at this order. example how to run: ./server 8888 5 20    ---> means that port is 8888, pool size is 5, max number of requests is 20. if one or more of the parameters is missing or less (or equal) then zero, a usage error will be printed and the program will end.
+The server gets 3 parameters: port number, threadpool size, max number of requests at this order. example how to run: ./server 8888 5 20    ---> means that port is 8888, pool size is 5, max number of requests is 20. if one or more of the parameters is missing/less or equal then zero, a usage error will be printed and the program will end.

 ==Output:==
 The server is only wait for requests and d'ont print nothing. when there is a request from some client,